EPCCed/eidf-docs/docs/services/s3/getting-started.md

 ## Use buckets of other EIDF projects

-To refer to buckets of other EIDF projects, to which you have been granted, use S3 bucket URIs of form `s3://<project-name>:<bucket-name>`.
+Use bucket names of form `<project-name>:<bucket-name>` for public buckets within a project, if accessing anonymously, or public or private buckets within a project, for which access has been granted to you, when using an access key.

-To use buckets of other EIDF projects requires the use of bucket names of form `<project-name>:<bucket-name>`.
-However, as described in [Public project buckets or buckets of other projects](#public-project-buckets-or-buckets-of-other-projects) such bucket names are strictly invalid and some S3 tools do not allow such bucket names to be used.Others, however, will, but some may need to be configured to do so.
+But, be aware that, as described in [Public project buckets or buckets within other projects](#public-project-buckets-or-buckets-within-other-projects) such bucket names are strictly invalid and some S3 tools do not allow such bucket names to be used.
+Others, however, will, but some may need to be configured to do so.